admb-project/admb-project.github.io/downloads/admb-12.2/INSTALL.md

 **Windows**

   To build with Windows and Visual Studio, read the [BuildingSourceVisualStudio](BuildingSourceVisualStudio.html).

 **Unix**

-For Unix (Linux, MacOS, Solaris and BSD) computers, read the [BuildingSourceUnix](BuildingSourceUnix.html).
+  For Linux, MacOS, Solaris BSD and Windows with Msys2, read the [BuildingSourceUnix](BuildingSourceUnix.html).

 Help
 ----